Program algebra for random access machine programs: Basic Thread Algebra for Finite and Infinite Threads

 \BTA\ has only one axiom.
 This axiom is given in Table~\ref{axioms-BTA}.

 It tells us that performing $\Tau$, which is considered performing an internal action, always leads to the reply $\one$.

 Each closed \BTA\ term represents a finite thread, i.e.\ a thread with a finite upper bound to the number of basic actions that it can perform.
-Infinite threads, i.e.\ threads without a finite upper bound to the number of basic actions that it can perform, can be defined by means of a set of recursion equations (see e.g.~\cite{BM09k}).
+Infinite threads, i.e.\ threads without such a finite upper bound, can be defined by means of a set of \emph{recursion equations}, i.e.\ a set $\set{x_i = t_i \where i \in I}$, where $I$ is an index set, each $x_i$ is a variable of sort $\Thr$, each $t_i$ is a \BTA\ term in which only variables from $\set{x_i \where i \in I}$ occur, and $x_i \neq x_j$ for all $i,j \in I$ with $i \neq j$.
 A regular thread is a finite or infinite thread that can be defined by means of a finite set of recursion equations.
 The behaviours produced by \PGA\ instruction sequences under execution are exactly the behaviours modeled by regular threads.

 Two infinite threads are considered identical if their approximations up to any finite depth are identical.
 The approximation up to depth $n$ of a thread models the behaviour that differs from the behaviour modeled by the thread in that it will become inactive after it has performed $n$ actions unless it would terminate at this point.
 The approximation induction principle (AIP) is a conditional equation that formalizes the above-mentioned view on infinite threads.
 In AIP, the approximation up to depth $n$ is phrased in terms of the unary \emph{projection} operator $\funct{\proj{n}}{\Thr}{\Thr}$.